 The purpose of the balance sheet is to report how the resources to run the operations of the business were acquired.
 The Balance Sheet helps to assess the financial risk of a business and the simplest way to describe it is given by the accounting equation (assets = liability + equity).

 Why the balance sheet is important

 It has been my experience that competency in mathematics, both in numerical manipulations and in understanding its conceptual foundations (accounting), enhances a person’s ability to handle the more ambiguous and qualitative relationships that dominate our day-to-day financial decision- making by Alan Greenspan former FED Governor

 Understanding the balance sheet is critical to be able to dissect any business.
-We’ll start from the ten commandments of the GAAP accounting system.

 A quick introduction to the main GAAP principles